LunarFawn/rna_squirrel/README.md

 https://docs.google.com/document/d/1FRSHdIqurGtHC8vD-rI5Ryw-NAj9xbYtGOq5UFW55iU/edit

-See these videos for explanation on use:
+## Watch these videos for explanation on use:

 ### How to build data squirrel shared python config file
 https://youtu.be/nLAUh-8oiTQ